 How Lovesong became The Cure’s biggest US hit

-30 years ago, Robert Smith wrote a heartfelt song that became one of his band’s most popular tracks.
+For his wedding, Robert Smith wrote a heartfelt song that became one of his band’s most popular tracks.
 Here’s how it happened.

 Adele covered it.
 Good Charlotte have covered it.
 Death Cab For Cutie have had a crack at it.
 Lovesong by The Cure was the second single from the classic Disintegration album to be released in the UK… and it became their biggest ever hit in the United States.
 The meaning of the song has travelled a long way… and it all began with a simple declaration of devotion.